Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 22.26.09 UTC
+- WIB: Minggu, 1 Juni 2025 23.32.17 UTC
-- WITA: Minggu, 1 Juni 2025 23.26.09 UTC
+- WITA: Senin, 2 Juni 2025 00.32.17 UTC
-- WIT: Senin, 2 Juni 2025 00.26.09 UTC
+- WIT: Senin, 2 Juni 2025 01.32.17 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology